i05nagai/memorandum/language/english_speaking.md

     * Do you have any artificial teeth (prosthesis) or crownings?
 * c/o
     * care of
+        * (mail) For distribution by (the named intermediary)
+        * Write the recipient’s name on the first line, as you do with most letters.
+Start the second line with “c/o” followed by the person or company name associated with the address you are using.
     * certificate of origin
         *  document used for shipping purposes.
 Describes country of origin of a given product.
 * determination